-After our adventures we'll all reunite for a late picnic lunch before setting off on our 4WD trip across to ‘The Dales’ on the far side of the island.
-As the saying goes, “up-hill and down-dales”, this corner of the island has several little gullies through which streams gently meander amidst what looks like an enchanted forest of trees with ornate buttress roots and fungi.
+After our adventures we'll all reunite for a late picnic lunch before setting off on our 4WD trip across to ‘The Dales’ on the far side of Christmas Island.
+As the saying goes, “up-hill and down-dales”, this corner of Christmas Island has several little gullies through which streams gently meander amidst what looks like an enchanted forest of trees with ornate buttress roots and fungi.
 The boardwalk leads us in and around beneath a jungle canopy filled with bird-calls and up to a picturesque waterfall.
 Be careful not to tread on any of the thousands of big red crabs - or the slightly shyer blue ones - dotting the landscape and pathway.
 If we keep our eyes open we might even spot the largest land-living arthropod in the world - a giant Robber Crab (aka Coconut Crab) - with a leg span of almost 1m!
 Christmas Island has the world's largest and densest population of these colourful giants, and to be able to walk right up to them and macro photograph their alien-like features is simply amazing.
 We may even get to enjoy the sun setting over the ocean from Martin Point Lookout, beside a spectacular blowhole, and when we're done photographing we’ll head back to our lodge for a hearty dinner.